-- provided by a dentist, or solely in the case of cleaning or scaling of teeth, performed by a licensed, registered dental hygienist under the supervision and direction of a dentist, - consistent with the symptoms, diagnosis or treatment of the condition, disease or injury, - consistent with standards of good dental practice, - · not solely for the patient's or the dentist's convenience, and - the most appropriate supply or level of service that can safely be provided to the patient.
+- provided by a dentist, or solely in the case of cleaning or scaling of teeth, performed by a licensed, registered dental hygienist under the supervision and direction of a dentist, - consistent with the symptoms, diagnosis or treatment of the condition, disease or injury, - consistent with standards of good dental practice, - not solely for the patient's or the dentist's convenience, and - the most appropriate supply or level of service that can safely be provided to the patient.

-Covered services are listed in the Schedule of Covered Dental Services (see pages 65-68 in this booklet), subject to frequency limitations that are stated in that Schedule.
-The Plan pays no benefits for procedures that are not in that Schedule, but may provide an alternate benefit if approved by the Fund.
-Whether you have to pay for those services and, if so, how much, depends on whether you choose to receive your dental care from the 32BJ Dental Center, a participating dental provider or from a non-participating dentist.
+Covered services are listed in the Schedule of Covered Dental Services for the Delta Dental Plan (see pages 66-69 in this booklet), subject to frequency limitations that are stated in that Schedule.
+The Plan pays no benefits for procedures that are not in that Schedule, but may provide an alternate benefit if approved by Delta Dental of New York, Inc. ("Delta Dental') on behalf of the Fund.
+Whether you have to pay for those services and, if so, how much, depends on whether you choose to receive your dental care from a Delta Dental participating PPO dental provider or from a non-participating PPO dentist.